-- Plug electronics into an advanced power strip and then shut the power
+- Plug electronics into an power strip and then shut it off.

-strip off – this will help prevent your electronics from draining unneeded
+This will help prevent electronics from draining unneeded power.

-power.
-For smaller electronic items like a coffee maker or rechargeable
+For smaller electronic items like a coffee maker, make sure to

 - Turn your water heater to vacation mode if it has one, or set it to the